savob/savobajic.ca/content/projects/personal/buschecker.md

 ### Interface

 With data collection working, all I had to do was tie it all together with some way for users to ask for a stop and to display it to them.
-I decided to use four buttons to corrispond to each stop we wanted, and a large four digit, seven-segment display for the times.
+I decided to use four buttons to correspond to each stop we wanted, and a large four digit, seven-segment display for the times.

 <figure>